pivotal/docs-tap/application-accelerator/best-practices/accelerators.hbs.md

 characters.
 - Accelerators must expose options to allow configuring an accelerator for different use cases instead of creating multiple very similar accelerators.
-- Options must be straightforward having a description that states the role it plays in the accelerator.
+- Options must be straightforward, having a description that states the role it plays in the accelerator.
 Options must have the default value when appropriate.
-- Options must be designed so that they are not too long which makes it difficult to navigate.
-Make options conditional on others where appropriate.
+- Options must be short for ease of navigation.
+Options must also be conditional on other options when it's appropriate.
-- Free text options that have certain limitations on their values must ensure that these limitations are met by providing a regular expression-based validation.
-This ensures early feedback on invalid user input.
+- Free text options that have limitations on their values must ensure that these limitations are met by providing a regular expression-based validation.
+This validation ensures early feedback on invalid user input.
 - Generated application skeletons must have a detailed README file that describes the function and structure of a generated application.
 It must provide detailed information about how developers can build and deploy a generated application of the accelerator and how to use it.